AlwahaL/alwahal/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning Lua c#
 - 📫 How to reach me: <a href="https://www.instagram.com/neyseunuttumyine/">Instagram</a>, <a href="javascript:void(0)">Discord</a>
-- ⚡ Fun fact: I love to football player0
+- ⚡ Fun fact: I love to football player

 <hr>